 #2 Focus On Eating The Most Important Macronutrient

-This means that your body has to expend the most amount of energy digesting protein-rich foods compared to carbs and fats.
+This means that your body has to expend the most amount of energy digesting foods high in protein compared to carbs and fats.

 The number of calories burned through digesting your food isn’t insignificant.